 Alcoholic neuropathy is caused by the nutritional deficiencies associated with excessive alcohol consumption.
 Long-term heavy alcohol use can cause toxins to build up in the body and affect your ability to absorb nutrients.
 Alcohol also alters the structure and function of the stomach, liver, and kidneys that disrupt the body’s ability to rid itself of toxins.
 If the alcohol abuse has gone on long enough, the damage to these areas could actually be permanent.

 We’ve compiled testimonials from around the web on the effects of alcoholic neuropathy.
 These are from real people and are not associated with Landmark Recovery in any way.

-Early numbness of the soles followed by pins and needles and then the unbelievable burn.
-Although it started in the right foot the symptoms progressed to the left however, and the left foot has now only minor symptoms, being a slight burn and slight tingling and minor numbness on tips of my toes.
+Early numbness of the soles followed by pins and needles, and then the unbelievable burn.
+Although it started in the right foot, the symptoms progressed to the left, and the left foot has now only minor symptoms, being a slight burn and slight tingling and minor numbness on tips of my toes.
 I have never experienced this level of mind blowing pain.
 Absolutely no way to walk other than crutches and using my left leg for support.

-For those who do stay sober, while recovery may not be 100% in most cases, the difference can be between constant pain and agony up to slight bother and having bad days.
-Peripheral nerves are slow to heal – for the same reason they are the first to fail.
-It is an ongoing process, and there will be setbacks as well.
+For those who do stay sober, while recovery may not be 100% in most cases, the difference can be between constant pain and agony up to slightly bothersome and having bad days.
+Peripheral nerves are slow to heal for the same reason they are the first to fail.
+It is an ongoing process, and there will be setbacks, as well.
 Expecting them and not freaking out is key.
 Stress is your enemy, especially when suffering from neuropathy.